menu

 4) To Check the binary size

-5) Analyze the js file for identifying the name of functions, so here we can see there are some functions getting passed with the name “getEncryptedPassword”
+5) Analyze the js file for identifying the name of functions, so here we can see some functions are getting passed with the name “getEncryptedPassword”

 6) Go inside the application with radare2.

-7) For tracking and dumping the data of any functions, we need the reference id of that function, so run the below command to get the “Reference id” of any function.
+7) For tracking and dumping the data of any function, we need the reference ID of that function, so run the below command to get the “Reference ID” of any function.

-8) Now we got the reference id, so for going inside a particular function, just write the reference id and hit enter.
+8) Now we have the reference ID, so to go inside a particular function, just write the reference ID and hit enter.

 9) For dumping all the data of the particular function, run the below command